Updated for tax year 2021

 You do not need to have earned income in 2021 to qualify for this tax credit.

 The credit amount you qualify for starts decreasing once your adjusted gross income hits a certain threshold: $75,000 for single filers, $150,000 for joint filers, and $112,500 for head-of-household filers.

 Child Tax Credit (CTC) vs. Additional Child Tax Credit (ACTC) in 2021

-While you can’t take the full CTC if you owe less income tax than the credit amount, you may qualify to claim the Additional Child Tax Credit (ACTC).
-The ACTC is a refundable credit.
-That means you can take the child care credit even if you don’t owe any income tax – or if the amount you owe is low.
+Before 2021, you couldn’t take the full CTC if you owed less income tax than the credit amount, but you could qualify to claim the Additional Child Tax Credit (ACTC).
+The ACTC is a $1,400 refundable credit, so in previous years, taxpayers could take the tax break even if they didn’t have any tax liability — or if the amount they owed was low.

-The CTC determines your eligibility for the ACTC.
+The CTC continues to determine your eligibility for the ACTC.
 If you don’t qualify for the CTC, you can’t take the ACTC.